 The best way to know if you qualify is to speak with a Freeway Insurance professional near you or by going directly on the Covered California website at www.coveredca.com.

 If you meet both Medi-Cal insurance eligibility and Covered California when you apply through the Covered California portal, you will be enrolled in a Covered California health insurance plan, and your application will also be forwarded to Medi-Cal in your county for evaluation – after which you can keep both or enroll in just one.

 Your income will ultimately decide for you if you qualify for Medi-Cal or both the Medi-Cal Access Program and covered California.
 However, unlike with Medi-Cal, you must choose between the Medi-Cal Access Program or Covered California as you can’t have both at the same time.

 What If I Get Pregnant After the Enrollment Dates?

-Of course, you should take advantage of the Covered California open enrollment period for 2018 coverage which begins November 1, 2017 through December 15, 2017– but, if you don’t or for some reason can’t, you may still get health care if you have a life event that qualifies you for a Special Enrollment Period, such as having a baby.
+Of course, you should take advantage of the Covered California open enrollment period for 2020 coverage which begins October 15, 2019 and ends January 15, 2020 – but if you don’t, you may still get health care if you have a life event that qualifies you for a Special Enrollment Period, such as having a baby.

 How Do I Apply for Covered California?